 They say laughter is the best medicine, and with the impending winter blues approaching a tad faster than we’d like we’re all ready for a big dose of funny.
-Thankfully the Perth Comedy Festival is back for another year, bringing us all the very best side-splitting, drink-spitting jokes going around to venues across Perth from Monday 19 April through to Sunday 16 May.
+Thankfully the Perth Comedy Festival is back for another year, bringing the very best side-splitting, drink-spitting jokes going around to venues across Perth from Monday 19 April through to Sunday 16 May.

 Not sure where to go and who to see?
 Here’s just a handful of favourites.

 The Astor Theatre, Friday 30 April and The Regal Theatre, Saturday 1 May

 The Australian Government knew we were in need of a good laugh this year, so they granted special travel exemptions to Scottish funnyman Daniel Sloss so that he can perform his highly anticipated show, Hubris.
 And while ancient Greeks define hubris as a personality quality of foolish pride and overconfidence leading to one’s downfall, Sloss seems to deviate from this definition as he’s one of the most significant and successful touring stand-ups of his generation.

 If you’re up for something slightly offensive and very, very funny, you’re going to want to snap up tickets to Nat’s What I Reckon’s show On Purpose before it inevitably sells out.
 Throughout the course of this epically entertaining evening, this foul-mouthed Aussie metal-head and quarantine cook will be serving up some hilarious behind-the-scenes insights into the creative process that has led him to this point in his career.

 Arj Barker has taken some time off from his usual appearances on late night talk shows such as Letterman and Conan O’Brien to bring his brand new solo comedy show We Need To Talk to The Regal Theatre for three nights, so get ready for some side-splitting laughs.

 Nina Oyama Is Doing Me Right Now